 8. Daens 1992 (R)

 This period drama won an Academy Award nomination for its detailing.
 The movie portrays the story of poor labor conditions in a small Belgian village in the 1890s.

 The textile factories in the region exploit women and children against which Daens take charge.

 The language and dialogues are simple to understand with the basic vocabulary.
 It is an excellent film for beginners of Dutch.

 9. Borgman (2013)

 The film crafts a story of a homeless (Jan Bijvoet) who invades the lives of an upper-class family.
 The story seems bizarre and evil and also funny at the same time.

-With some pitch-black humor and unsettling scenes, Borgman gives a certain charm that will captivate the viewer right through the 113 minutes running time!
+Borgman gives a certain charm with some pitch-black humor and unsettling scenes that will captivate the viewer right through the 113 minutes of running time!

 While this is not the typical action and engaging movie, you will undoubtedly enjoy this perplexing movie from Holland.

 10. Tot Altijd (Time of My Life) — 2012

 Based on a true story, Tot Altijd tells the story of Multiple sclerosis patient Mario Verstraete, an advocate of legalizing euthanasia in Belgium, and was also the first to use the new law.

 It led him to become an outspoken champion of assisted suicide.
 You can see the plight of Verstraete through the eyes of his dear friend Thomas.

 The lengthy conversations about the complicated situation will prove challenging but valuable for intermediate and high-level learners.

 11. The Resistance Banker (Bankier van het Verzet) — 2018

 The film is about banker Walraven van Hall’s true story, who financed the Dutch resistance during the Second World War.

-It is a gripping film that is well written, well-researched, magnificently crafted, and one that can deservedly possess some of the most splendid performances in recent times.
+It is a gripping film that is well-written, researched, and magnificently crafted.
+It deservedly possesses some of the most splendid performances in recent times.

-It would be challenging to watch if you’re an elementary level Dutch students.
+It would be challenging to watch if you’re an elementary-level Dutch student.
 If you want to understand, watch it with subtitles.